VipanchiKatthula/Jaccard_Cosine_Similarity/README.md

-# TextAnalytics - Jaccard and Cosine Similarity
+# Text Analytics - Jaccard and Cosine Similarity
-Repository to showcase my projects related to text analytics and Natural Language Processing (NLP)
+Repository to showcase projects related to text analytics and Natural Language Processing (NLP)